CoderDennis/decorum/notes.md

 ### How do we make generators composible?
 What happens when a property uses more than one generator?

 Users should be able to create new generators based on the library generators.

-This may become clear while implementing the list generator.
+Using functions such as `map/2` and `and_then/2` new generators can be easily based on existing generators.
+`map/2` is for a simple function over generated values while `and_then/2` is for running a generated based on a generated value.

 ### How long of lists should the list generator produce?
 **StreamData gives lists up to generation size.**